 If you receive your Medicare benefits through a Medicare health plan (not Original Medicare), contact your plan to find out how it provides your Medicare-covered home health benefits.

 What Home Health Aides Are Not Covered by Medicare?

 Medicare will not cover home health aides who do not meet the above requirements or home health aide services that aren’t reasonable and necessary.
-Nor will Medicare cover home health aide services that exceed the daily or weekly limit outlined on the plan of care.
+Additionally, Medicare won’t cover home health aide services that exceed the daily or weekly limit outlined on the plan of care.

-Homemaker services like shopping, cleaning, and laundry are not covered, even if the individual providing them is a licensed or certified home health aide.
+Homemaker services such as shopping, cleaning, and laundry are not covered, even if the individual providing them is a licensed or certified home health aide.
 Medicare also won’t cover custodial or personal care like bathing, grooming, and assistance using the bathroom if this is the only care you need.

 Learn More From Our Sources

 - CMS | Medicare Benefit Policy Manual | Last accessed August 2022

 - CMS | Home Health Aide Qualifications | Last accessed August 2022